relroy/garbage_rolling/README.md

 ## Overview

-#Are you tired of Welcome to Walmart?
+#Are you tired of people bothering you?
-#Now you can listen to Welcome to Walshmart!
-#A much better name I think.
+##Now you can roll a garbage can while they are around to annoy them!

 Add this line to your application's Gemfile: